jebbujebbu/lcjs-dashboard/README.md

 ## About the Creator
 I'm an IT Engineering student passionate about software development, web technologies, and building practical projects.

+This project is part of my internship at [LightningChart Ltd](https://lightningchart.com/), demonstrating how to build comprehensive data visualization dashboards with time-based data simulation, multiple chart types, and responsive design for various devices.

 Feel free to connect or provide feedback!